mehLabs/mehLabs/README.md

     this.job = new Job("Developer at Buenos Aires City Government");
   }

-  public void employ(Job newJob) {
+  public String employ(Job newJob) {
     for(Job desiredJob : this.desiredJobs) {
       if (newJob.equals(desiredJob)) {
         this.job = newJob;
-        System.out.println("Thank you so much!
-You'll have such a great person and professional");
+        return "Thank you so much!
+You'll have such a great person and professional";
-        return;
       }
     }
     throw new RuntimeException("Nice offer, thank you.
 I'll... contact you... some day...");